calroc/Thun/docs/Correcet_Programming.rst

 `Davis–Putnam–Logemann–Loveland (DPLL) algorithm <https://en.wikipedia.org/wiki/Davis%E2%80%93Putnam%E2%80%93Logemann%E2%80%93Loveland_algorithm>`__ SAT Solver
 ===============================================================================================================================================================

-This is something of an Interlude, we aren’t going to use it below, but it’s too cool to omit mention.
+This is something of an Interlude, we aren't going to use it below, but it's too cool to omit mention.

 We can use the ``simplify()`` function to create a more efficient SAT solver along the lines of the DPLL algorithm.